remiadon/symkit/README.md

     predictions =  b + sum(X[i] * wi for i, wi in enumerate(W))
 ```
-In this scenario we learned reuse the coefficients (learned) but some structural aspect will never change
+In this scenario we learned the coefficients (learned) but some structural aspect will never change
  1) we **multiply** every input feature by its corresponding coefficient
- 2) we aggregate resulting values using a `sum` function
+ 2) we aggregate resulting values using a **sum%% function
- 3) we `add` the bias
+ 3) we **add** the bias

 Of course we have access to a variety of more complex, non-linear models out there, but they are usually harder to explain ...